 Yes, English is the second most spoken language in the country.

-There are 6 mobile network operators and also quite a number of internet service providers in Kuwait.
+There are over 3 mobile network operators and about 0 internet service providers in Kuwait.
 You can checkout the

 and also details about each of them.